KartikDaGreat/KartikDaGreat/README.md

 ## 🔬 Research & Projects

 ### Research Highlights
-- **Skin Cancer Detection:** Published research on an ensemble CNN model for skin cancer detection in IEEE, achieving 96.33% accuracy.
+- **Skin Cancer Detection:** Published research on an ensemble CNN model for skin cancer detection in IEEE, achieving 96.33% accuracy [link](https://doi.org/10.1109/ICoICI62503.2024.10696508).
+- **Psychological Counselling Chatbot:** Submitted a research paper to Elsevier and it has been accepted in a conference on the 3rd to 5th of December.
 - **Fake News Detection:** Developed an ensemble-based meta-learning framework for real-time identification of fake news.
-Currently under review with Elsevier.
+Currently under review with Elsevier .
 - **Document Classification for Samsung PRISM:** Created a lightweight CNN-based on-device document classifier, optimized for low latency and high accuracy, submitted for ISEC 2025.

 ### Notable Projects
-1. **FarmBot Software** (SAP Labs) - Decreased API call time by 28% using Flask and AngularJS.
+1. **FarmBot Software** - Decreased API call time by 28% using Flask and AngularJS.
 Integrated XSUAA for secure access.
 2. **Fake News Origin Detection System** - Ensemble model using gradient boosting and NLP to identify misinformation sources with high accuracy.
 3. **Psychological Counseling Chatbot** - Multimodal AI chatbot using speech-to-text, emotion recognition, and body pose detection for mental health assessment.
 4. **Sentiment Analysis System** - Python-based bot leveraging Tweepy and NLTK to analyze Twitter sentiment on trending topics.